hhariri/hhariri.github.io/_posts/2018-08-26-public-speaking-speaking.md

 <br/>Much the same with other words that are gender specific or other words that may be exclusionary (race, religion, gender, sexual orientation) to those in the audience.

 #### Asking questions that are inclusive

 Generally avoid questions that assume biases, for instance, a question that assumes everyone in the audience identifies as male.
-If the question however is relevant, then make sure you ask it in a gender neutral way.
+If the question however is relevant, then make sure you ask in an inclusive way.